-On February 10, 2012, we provided the Hawaii DOFAW with copies of our most recent candidate assessments for their review and comment.
-We received comments from DOFAW on April 10, 2012.
-Any updated information has been incorporated into the assessment form.
+On February 20, 2013, we provided the Hawaii Division of Forestry and Wildlife with copies of our most recent candidate assessments for their review and comment.
+No additional information or comments on this species were received from the State.
+We are in frequent contact with State biologists and believe this assessment contains the most recent available information on the species.